aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/AnnotationsServerless-Image/template/src/BlueprintBaseName.1/Readme.md

 Lambda Annotations is a programming model for writing .NET Lambda function.
 At a high level the programming model allows idiomatic .NET coding patterns and uses [C# Source Generators](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to bridge the gap between the Lambda programming model to the more .NET idiomatic programming model.

-For example here is a simplistic example of a .NET Lambda function that acts like a calculator plus method using the normal Lambda programming model.
+Here is a simplistic example of a .NET Lambda function that acts like a calculator plus method using the normal Lambda programming model.
 It responds to an API Gateway REST API, pulls the operands from the resource paths, does the addition and returns back an API Gateway response.
 ```csharp